Save 30% on online shipping anywhere in Canada and the US!

 • Strength

 By understanding the difference between pipe and tube, you’ll be better equipped to choose the right material for your specific needs in construction, manufacturing, or any other industry that utilizes them.
+While these two terms are often used interchangeably by those unfamiliar with their distinctions, pipe and tube differences play a significant role in functionality and application.

 Shape